What Is Cost Variance? Formula, Types, & Examples

 How to calculate cost variance in project management

-The cost variance formula helps us determine the difference between the budgeted cost of work performed (BCWP) and the actual cost of work performed (ACWP).
+The cost variance formula helps you determine the difference between the budgeted cost of work performed (BCWP) and the actual cost of work performed (ACWP).
 These parameters are also known as earned value (EV) and actual cost (AC).

 The difference between these 2 parameters shows if there is a cost variance.
 So, the formula for cost variance is: